vishnupriyanpr/Terminal-pal/README.md

 Crafted using Python's finest: `Rich`, `Pyperclip`, `Pillow`, `tiktoken`, `ReportLab`, and others.

 > “Tools should disappear into the background and let you build.”
-> — MeshMinds, caffeinated coder ☕
+> — Vishnupriyan P R, caffeinated coder ☕